A Fickle Sonance

-A Fickle Sonance is an album by American saxophonist Jackie McLean recorded in 1961 and released on the Blue Note label.
+A Fickle Sonance is an album by American saxophonist Jackie McLean, recorded in 1961 and released on the Blue Note label.
 It features McLean in a quintet with trumpeter Tommy Turrentine, pianist Sonny Clark, bassist Butch Warren and drummer Billy Higgins.

 The "sonance" of the album’s title is an obsolete word for a sound or a tune.

-The opening track "Five Will Get You Ten" was originally credited to pianist Clark, but later co-writing credited was given to Thelonious Monk.
-The song is now believed to have been written solely by Monk as "Two Timer", though never recorded by him.
+The opening track "Five Will Get You Ten" was originally credited to pianist Clark, but later co-writing credit was given to Thelonious Monk.
+The song is now believed to have been written solely by Monk as "Two Timer", though it was never recorded by him.
 The song's lead sheet was allegedly discovered by Clark in Monk's home, or the home of jazz patroness Pannonica de Koenigswarter, and passed off as a Clark tune to pay for his drug addiction.
 The song's debut recording under its original title was by Monk's son, T. S. Monk on his 1997 album Monk on Monk.

 Reception

-The AllMusic review by Al Campbell awarded the album 3 stars and stated:
+The AllMusic review by Al Campbell stated: "Even though A Fickle Sonance preceded McLean's intense 1962 album Let Freedom Ring, the playing remained in a swinging blues-oriented style, showing no hint of the direction his music was about to take."